IBM/java-microprofile-metrics-on-kubernetes/README.md

 ### 5. Installing Grafana

 Grafana is a platform for analytics and monitoring.
-You can create different charts based on the metrics gathered by prometheus server.
+You can create different charts based on the metrics gathered by Prometheus server.
 The deployment yaml file [Prometheus server](manifests/deploy-grafana.yml) installs the Grafana dashboard into the cluster which you can access on port 3000 after port forwarding.
 To run locally you can use the following command:

 ```
 kubectl port-forward pod/<grafana-pod-name>  3000:3000